-Alternative F would rely on fertility control of female elk as a maintenance tool only.
-This is an unproven technology that does not currently meet criteria set forth in this plan/EIS and could only be implemented when and if it meets those criteria and in combination with another method (alternative B through E) used for initial reduction.
+Under alternative F, the NPS would rely on fertility control of female elk as a maintenance tool only.
+This is an unproven technology that does not currently meet criteria set forth in this plan/EIS and could only be implemented when and if it meets those criteria and in combination with another method used for initial reduction.

-Upon conclusion of the plan/EIS and decision-making process, one of the alternatives, or a combination of actions from multiple alternatives, would become the elk management plan and guide future actions for a period of 15 years or until conditions necessitate the plan be revised.
+Under the preferred alternative, the NPS would use a suite of techniques contained in alternatives B, C, and D to reduce and maintain the elk population in the South Unit.
+Upon conclusion of the plan/EIS and decision-making process, this alternative would become the elk management plan and guide future actions for a period of 15 years or until conditions necessitate the plan be revised.

-Preferred and Environmentally Preferable Alternative
+Environmentally Preferable Alternative

-The National Park Service has not yet identified the preferred alternative and an environmentally preferable alternative for this plan/EIS.
-The Council on Environmental Quality NEPA regulations define the preferred alternative as that "which the agency believes would fulfill its statutory mission and responsibilities, giving consideration to economic, environmental, technical and other factors" (Q4a; CFR 1502.14(e)) and the environmentally preferable as the one that "...causes the least damage to the biological and physical environment; it also means the alternative which best protects, preserves and enhances historic, cultural and natural resources (Q 6a)."
+The Council on Environmental Quality NEPA regulations define the environmentally preferable as the one that "...causes the least damage to the biological and physical environment; it also means the alternative which best protects, preserves and enhances historic, cultural and natural resources (Q 6a)."